lwsjs/local-web-server/README.md

 Use with Logstalgia
 -------------------
-The "default" log-format is compatible with [logstalgia](http://code.google.com/p/logstalgia/).
+local-web-server is compatible with [logstalgia](http://code.google.com/p/logstalgia/).

 ###Install Logstalgia
 On MacOSX, install with [homebrew](http://brew.sh):